morecraf/AzureTable-LiteClient/README.md

 ## AzureTable.LiteClient - simple, complete and super fast Azure Table Storage client for .NET.

 Unlike the official [Azure Storage SDK for .NET](https://github.com/Azure/azure-storage-net), AzureTable.LiteClient has the following features:
-* fully support for POCO
+* full support for POCO
-* fully support for dynamic and anonymous objects
+* full support for dynamic and anonymous objects
-* PCL only (small footprint - optimal to be used with Xamarin)
+* PCL only (small footprint - ideal to be used with Xamarin)
 * minimal dependencies (only Newtosoft.Json), no OData dependencies

 You can get the binaries from [Nuget](https://www.nuget.org/packages/AzureTable.LiteClient/).